313 Common Criticisms of Bitcoin Answered

 A automated trading method used to trade securities and crypto.
 HFT utilises powerful computer algorithms to transact large numbers of orders in fractions of seconds.
 HFT can take advantage of small market inefficiencies as well as front-running orders.

 A slang term used within the crypto community meaning to steadfastly hold on to your crypto assets especially through big price dips.
 Hodling is a mentality driven by belief in the underlying use case for crypto.
+Read about the story of hodl and its origin in our blog.

 A cryptocurrency wallet that by default is online (connected to the internet).
 Hot Wallets are convenient for transacting and trading but are more susceptible to the threat of hacking.
 Examples are hot wallets are Mobile Wallets and Web Wallets.